Catapoolt/og-boost/README.md

 ### Brevis OG Proof
 The off chain component:
 1. Reads the OG offerings from the main contract.
-An OG offering specifies the rewards multiplier (in bps) that is applied to the addresses that in the past have earned fees in a certain currency above a given amount.
+An OG offering specifies the rewards multiplier (in bps) that is applied to the addresses that in the past have earned LP fees in a certain currency above a given amount.
 ```
 struct Offering {
     address currency;